michael/documents-legacy/prose-0-2-0.md

 ![](http://f.cl.ly/items/3l1h3R0E2R311L3a3341/syntax-highlighting.png)

 # Bugfixes and smaller improvements

 Here's a complete list of bugfixes and smaller improvements we've made.

 - We now use the same URL schemes as Github, to have explit routes for editing and previewing files
 - Upgraded CodeMirror to Version 2.3
-- Loading indicator for posts
+- Addded loading indicator for posts
 - Fixed a problem with UTF-8 characters
 - Handle binary files (e.g. images are previewed by default and not longer loaded into the editing interface)